Glossary

 Those who do itemize often choose to deduct their state and local income taxes, especially if they live in a state with high-income taxes.
 On the other hand, taxpayers who live in states with higher sales tax, but low or no-income taxes — like Texas or Louisiana, for example — may find it more beneficial to deduct sales tax if they itemize.

-Taxpayers claim the itemized deductions on Form Schedule A, which is the Form used for making itemized tax deductions.
+Taxpayers claim the itemized deductions on Schedule A, which is attached to Form 1040.

 What is an example of a SALT deduction?